OpenVidu/openvidu.io-docs/docs/reference-docs/REST-API.md

 ```

 > The body of the POST request is a JSON object with the new configuration properties to be applied on the restart process.
 These include [OpenVidu CE configuration properties](reference-docs/openvidu-config/#configuration-parameters-for-openvidu-ce), [OpenVidu Pro configuration properties](reference-docs/openvidu-config/#configuration-parameters-for-openvidu-pro) and [OpenVidu Enterprise configuration properties](reference-docs/openvidu-config/#configuration-parameters-for-openvidu-enterprise).
 All of them are optional.
 Not all properties can be modified this way.
 Others require a manual update.
 >
-> The list of properties that **MAY NOT BE MODIFIED** through this method is available below.
+> In OpenVidu PRO/Enterprise some properties **MAY NOT BE MODIFIED** except in **OpenVidu Enterprise HA On premises** where all parameters are modifiable.
+The list of properties that **MAY NOT BE MODIFIED** through this method is available below.
 All other properties are modifiable.
 Visit the configuration docs for a detailed description of each one of them.
 >
 > ---
 >